 San Francisco is a beautiful & picturesque city with plenty of things to see & do, which is why we share the best San Francisco attractions.
 Planning a 3 day trip to San Francisco just got easier!

-San Francisco is a quirky, beautiful city in California and is an ideal place to visit for all types of travellers.
+San Francisco is a quirky, beautiful city in California and is an ideal place to visit for all types of travelers.
 There are plenty of family attractions in San Francisco but also plenty of romantic things to do here too.
 There are ways to save money here but generally speaking, San Francisco is one of the more expensive cities in the USA.

 Best attractions in San Francisco

-The world famous federal prison is top of the list of things to do whilst in San Francisco.
+The world-famous federal prison is top of the list of things to do whilst in San Francisco.
 The audio tour is fascinating and wandering around the prison is eerie and at times emotional.

 We recommend you book tickets 3-4 weeks in advance of your trip (especially during the summer) and get the first boat out in the morning to beat the crowds.
-Buy your tickets directly from alcatrazcruises.com to avoid over charging, tickets cost $31 for an adult entrance.
+Buy your tickets directly from alcatrazcruises.com to avoid overcharging, tickets cost $31 for an adult entrance.

 We have a full guide to visiting Alcatraz here, including tips for booking tickets and when to visit the famous prison.